Actam55/magicdl/README.md

 - [ ] Add a difficulty setting to limit the number of cards to guess from

+- [ ] For CMC add an arrow to indicate if the CMC is higher or lower than the card you are guessing

+- [ ] Host the webapp so people can use it

+- [ ] Add a win animation when you guess the card correctly

 - [ ] Add a timer to see how fast you can guess the card

-- [ ] Add a win animation when you guess the card correctly

-- [ ] For CMC add an arrow to indicate if the CMC is higher or lower than the card you are guessing

 - [ ] Add a hint feature to give you a hint about the card